MontFerret/montferret.github.io/content/blog/ferret-v0.13.0/index.md

 We are excited to announce a new Ferret release - **[Ferret v0.13.0](https://github.com/MontFerret/ferret/releases/tag/v0.13.0)**.

-This release brings new syntax feature, DOM API updates and some fixes.
+This release brings new syntax, DOM API updates and some bug fixes.
 Let's dive in!

 # What's added

 ## While loop
 Finally!
 While loops have landed FQL!

 Ferret query language inherently lacked while loops due to its origin from ArangoDB query language.
-But over time, it's become obvoious that this kind of looping is essential for scraping web pages.
+But over time, it's become obvious that this kind of looping is essential for data scraping.

-While loops in FQL are implemented as an modification of ``FOR IN`` loop and come in two modes: ``while-do`` and ``do-while``:
+While loops in FQL are implemented as an extension of ``FOR IN`` loop and come in two modes: ``while-do`` and ``do-while``:

 ```
 FOR counter [DO] WHILE condition
     RETURN value
 ```

 ``while-do`` is a traditional while loop where a condition is checked before every iteration.
-It might be not very useful in web scraping (e.g. pagination), thus we have implemented ``do-while`` where condition checks starts to occur on 2nd iteration i.e. there is always at least one iteration.
+It might be not very useful in web scraping (e.g. pagination), thus we have implemented ``do-while`` where condition checks start to occur on 2nd iteration i.e. there is always at least one iteration.

 Since data in FQL is immutable, there are no direct mutations in code which while loops can depend on.
 Rather while loops depend on checks of external resources like existance of HTML elements or database records.